ma16/rpio/cc/Rpi/Pwm.md

 If RPTL=1, the peripheral will continue transmission and repeat the last word.
 GAP won't be raised and STA remains set.
 When a new word is put into the FIFO, the transmission will continue with this word.

 It appears that channel #1 operates always as if RPTL1=1 (see Defect section).
+This makes the Status flags STA1 and GAP1 ineffective.

 ### PWM Mode